 1 VGOS post-processing block diagram.
 The orange ellipses denote a program or script, green boxes are configuration files, and the blue boxes are data files.
-Dashed ellipses denote procedures which are currently not vet aided by auto- mated scripting.
+Dashed ellipses denote procedures which are currently not yet aided by auto- mated scripting.
 11 2 Example of the phase corrections for station E, X-polarization.
-The blue markers represent the a priori (expected) phase correction as estimated from the last session, while the red markers denote the newly computed phase corrections generated from the current session (Vto216).
-The top axis shows the fourfit 14 3 Plot of minimum SNR vs. maximum dTEC deviation from the mean (taken over 14 0 all polarization products) for candidate scans on the GV baseline.
+The blue markers represent the a priori (expected) phase correction as estimated from the last session, while the red markers denote the newly computed phase corrections generated from the current session (vt8218).
+The top axis shows the fourfit channel labels, while the bottom displays the frequency in GHz 14 3 Plot of minimum SNR vs. maximum dTEC deviation from the mean (taken over all polarization products) for candidate scans on the GV baseline.
 The black dots represent the scans which passed the preliminary cuts and were considered; the blue stars indicate scans which were chosen to be included in the calculation of the mean channel-by-channel phase corrections.
 The selected scans are picked by attempting to maximize the minimum SNR found over the fringe solution of all four polarization products, while minimizing the maximum deviation from the mean of the dTEC solution among them.
-When there is one scan which satisfies this criterion, it is selected first, and then removed from the set of scans up to some limit (the default limit is 10 scans).
-In the case where there is no sin all optimal scan each scan is given a score S and the scan with the maximum score is selected.
-This score is given by $S = min(SNR)/mad(dTEC) + n$, where the minimum $min(SNR)$ and the maximum-absolute-deviation $mad(dTEC)$ are taken over the fringe solution of all four polarization products, and η has been empirically determined to be 0.1 TECU.
-It should be noted that this selection method is used to limit the number of scans only when the option (averaging- scan-limit) is active.
+When there is one scan which satisfies this criterion, it is selected first, and then removed from the set of scans to consider.
+Then the best scan is found in the remaining scan set and so forth, up to some limit (the default limit is 10 scans).
+In the case where there is no sin- gle optimal scan, each scan is given a score S , and the scan with the maximum score is selected.
+This score is given by $S = min(SNR)/mad(dTEC) + \eta$, where the minimum $min(SNR)$ and the maximum-absolute-deviation $mad(dTEC)$ are taken over the fringe solution of all four polarization products, and η has been empirically determined to be 0.1 TECU.
+It should be noted that this selection method is used to limit the number of scans only when the option (averaging-scan-limit) is active.
 If this option is disabled, all scans which pass the prelimi- nary cuts on SNR and dTEC deviation will be used.
-15 4 Histogram of the Y-X delay and phase offsets for station H, experiment $#3659$.
-17 Э Channel-by-channel phase residuals for all scans with $SNR > 30$ on GE baseline for sossion $xt8204$.
-Color goded according to the baseline dTEC 91 6 The band B V-polarization multitone proxy delay fit data for station E exper- 21 0 iment vt8218.
-22 7 The summary plot for station E, displaying the mean delay of bands (BCD) for both polarizations along with the individual delay trends for each band- polarization, for experiment vt8218 23
+15 4 Histogram of the Y-X delay and phase offsets for station H, experiment #3659.
+17 5 Channel-by-channel phase residuals for all scans with SNR > 30 on GE baseline 11 for session vt8204.
+Color-coded according to the baseline dTEC 21 6 The band B, Y-polarization, multitone proxy delay fit data for station E, exper- iment vt8218 22 7 The summary plot for station E, displaying the mean delay of bands (BCD) for both polarizations along with the individual delay trends for each band- polarization, for experiment vt8218 23